ExchangeServices/API/Personnel API/Lifecare Personnel API - Readme.txt

 	- Changed "Lifecare Exchange Services" to
 	"Lifecare Education API Services".

-1.0.7	Following changes has been done:
-	- Made "workarea" an array .

-1.0.8	Following changes has been done:
+2.0	Following changes has been done:
-	- Allow zero occurances of "employment".
-	- Added a <properties>-tag in schema.
+	- Added support for middle name